-XREF is the Unique field in the SQL Server data source
+XREF is the Unique field in the SQL Server data source for the company.

 ISIN is the identifier common to both data sources, but not populated well.

 Therefore in order to join data from the two data sources the following table will need to be implemented.
 This is not an ideal situation, but will be used for the POC Aggregation process.